MichLiang/michliang.github.io/musings.md

 > Recently, I've started reading again (mainly recommendations from friends, family, colleagues, NYT best sellers, and BookTok/BookTube).
 I've collected some thoughts here, mostly to help myself keep track.
 There may be spoilers!

 Currently reading:
-- The Women by Kristin Hannah
+- Why We Swim by Bonnie Tsui
 - Tomorrow and Tomorrow and Tomorrow  by Gabrielle Zevin

 ### 2024 Reads:

+8.5/10 | The Women by Kristin Hannah | Recommended by: NYT Best Sellers, Hardcover Fiction

+- A historical fiction about a nursing student who is told by her brother’s friend that “women can be heroes too,”.
+She decides to enlist in the Army Nurse Corps to join her brother in the Vietnam War.
+- Part 1 of the book (in-country) was captivating and eye-opening.
+Part 2 was a little bit repetitive for me, but appeared very well-researched.

-8/10 | The Three Body Problem by Cixin Liu and Ken Liu | Recommended by: Raphael (my husband)
+8/10 | The Three Body Problem by Cixin Liu | Recommended by: Raphael (my husband)

 - Set in the Chinese Cultural Revolution, a secret military project sends signals into space to establish contact with the Trisolarans.
 - Such interesting concepts were presented in this book, and I especially enjoyed living through each civilization Wang experienced in the Three Body game.